ExtendRealityLtd/Academy/Documentation/HowToGuides/Basics/AddingATrackedAlias/README.md

 ## Useful definitions

 * `SDK Camera Rig` - A prefab from a specific 3rd party plugin (or SDK) that provides the basis for an XR Camera Rig setup (e.g. SteamVR or Oculus Integration).
+* `Facade` - A facade provides a user friendly interface into a more complex underlying system.

 ## Prerequisites